HC: Civil Division (Uganda)

 20 August 2015

-Court granted leave to appeal, allowing challenge to principal findings (including duress/undue influence) despite procedural formalities.
+Court granted leave to appeal, allowing challenges to trial findings (including duress and undue influence), despite an oral application.

 20 August 2015